zucchi99/Blocked-AllPairsShortestPath/README.md

     Example: <code>bin/fwb_dev_v_2_1.out launch --input-file="input_graphs/example_1.csv" -b=2</code>

     - <code>perf</code>: executes the algorithm and calculates the performances.
 It is possible to pass the matrix in input or to generate randomly the matrixes.
 Numbers of tests is useful to execute many different times.
 If random matrixes are used then each test will use a different input matrix otherwise always the input csv one.
 Is suggested to use t >= 10 to have consistency in the data.
 Also, in case of chrono, The execution is repeated 20*t times.
 20 timings are saved.
 The execution time returned is the mean of the 20 values.
 These 20 different times allows to calculate the variancy of the timings.
+Note that if you to use nvprof as analyzer is not sufficient to specify it in the command line but also to launch nvprof passing the binary.

         - (mandatory) <code>-b=\<b\></code>: blocking factor
         - (mandatory) <code>-t=\<t\></code>: number of tests